Beryl Howell

-Beryl Alaine Howell (born December 3, 1956) is a judge of the United States District Court for the District of Columbia.
-She was the chief judge of the court for a seven year term ending March 16, 2023.
-As chief judge, she supervised federal grand juries in the District, including for the Mueller special counsel investigation into Russian interference in the 2016 United States elections and investigations into attempts to overturn the 2020 United States presidential election.
+Beryl Alaine Howell (born December 3, 1956) is an American attorney and jurist who serves as a senior United States district judge of the U.S. District Court for the District of Columbia.
+She was appointed to the District of Columbia federal court in 2010 by President Barack Obama, and she served as its chief judge from 2016 to 2023.
+As chief judge, she supervised federal grand juries in the district, including for the Mueller special counsel investigation into Russian interference in the 2016 United States elections and investigations into attempts to overturn the 2020 United States presidential election.

 Early life and education

-Howell is the daughter of an Army officer.
-She attended public school in six states and Germany before graduating from Bryn Mawr College with her Bachelor of Arts degree, with honors in Philosophy in 1978 and from Columbia University School of Law with a Juris Doctor in 1983.
-She is Jewish.
+Howell was born in 1956 in Fort Benning.
+She is the daughter of an U.S. Army officer.
+She attended elementary and secondary school in six states and Germany.

+Howell graduated from Bryn Mawr College in 1978 with a Bachelor of Arts in philosophy with honors.
+From 1978 to 1980, Howell worked as a legal assistant at the law firm Shanley & Fisher (now part of Faegre Drinker).
+She then attended Columbia Law School, graduating in 1983 with a Juris Doctor as a Harlan Fiske Stone Scholar.